Coleman Owen: Professional career

 After going unselected in the 2025 NFL draft, Owen was signed by the Indianapolis Colts as an undrafted free agent.
 As a prospect, Owen was noted as a slot receiver who was especially proficient in gaining yards after catch.
 The Colts waived Owen on August 26, 2025 and signed him to the team's practice squad on August 27.
+He was elevated to the active roster for the Colts' Week 15 game against the Seattle Seahawks and the Week 16 game against the San Francisco 49ers.
+Owen signed a reserve/future contract with Indianapolis on January 5, 2026.

+Owen sustained a concussion during a preseason game on August 29.
+He was placed on injured reserve on August 30.
+He was released on September 7.